 - Why You Should NEVER Quit a Law Firm Job Without Another Lined Up: Once You Start Working in a Law Firm, If You Leave You Will Almost Certainly Not Be Able to Return

 - Can an Attorney Transition Back to a Law Firm After they Have Worked In-House?

 All of this is to say that law firms are generally not going to welcome any in-house attorney back.
 They have shown they are not part of the fraternity.
 Going back is exceedingly rare.
-Generally the attorney that tries to come back needs to have (1) awesome qualifications – top law school, grades and initial law firm, (2) incredible recommendations from a prior firm ("Best associate we've ever seen!") and (3) not more than a few years of experience – generally no more than five with about one or two years of that being in-house (with a powerful in-house company with a great reputation).
+Generally, the attorney who tries to come back needs to have (1) awesome qualifications – top law school, grades, and initial law firm, (2) incredible recommendations from a prior firm ("Best associate we've ever seen!"), and (3) not more than a few years of experience, generally no more than five with about one or two years of that being in-house (with a powerful in-house company with a great reputation).

 Those are the basic parameters, but to be completely frank, it rarely works out.
 For the most part, the attorney who goes in-house becomes a pariah to law firms.

 I've seen in-house counsel from major corporations lose their jobs after sending TENS OF MILLIONS OF DOLLARS in business to various law firms.
 But those law firms that once kissed their asses, asked about their families, remembered birthdays, and were very, very nice to the in-house attorneys when they were sending them business GO 100% COLD when the attorney leaves or is fired and tries to get the law firm to hire him.
 None of it matters.
 Law firms look upon in-house attorneys in a negative way and almost never hire them.
 They do not even return their phone calls.
 It is sad, shocking, and amazing, but this is what happens.